Createdd/Writing/articles/TimeManagement.md

 Everything else falls into the category "others".
 This is the hard truth.
 Everything else I schedule behind behind my main goals.
 This can be very unrewarding and unsatisfying, but it is necessary since every day has only 24 hours and my body is just a human body as everybody elses.

 Especially socializing, friends, relationships, family often come too short.
 That's why I try to fit them into breaks.
 Whenever I don't need to think hard or focus deliberately on tasks I get some socializing in.
 This can be a phone/video call, Whatsapp text, or a meeting scheduled for the break like lunch or dinner.

+## The next months

+I will keep this schedule for the next 6 months and review it's fruits afterwards.
+In the time of writing I expect it to be a little bit too much pressure due to some exterior goals but I am happy to push my boundaries.
+I already see the lack of "non-thinking time" or "relaxation time" to be a problem for the future.
+Especially when exams are coming I see the lack of breaks risky for achieving all goals.
+It will be a great experience to see how I react to the rise in pressure and obligations.

+##  Why it's important to push your limits